-The following four documents refer to reusable draught stainless steel beer containers and are an industry recommendation to address best practice in the design, manufacture, purchase and performance of said containers, to ensure due diligence.
+The following four documents refer to reusable stainless steel draught beer containers and are an industry recommendation to address best practice in the design, manufacture, purchase and performance of said containers, to ensure due diligence.

 The information held within these documents is drawn from previous industry standards.